wmorgan/dcos-docs/1.7/overview/architecture.md

 In DC/OS, the kernel space manages resource allocation and two-level scheduling across the cluster.
 The two types of processes in the kernel space are Mesos masters and agents:

 - **Mesos masters** The `mesos-master` process orchestrates tasks that are run on Mesos agents.
 The Mesos Master process receives resource reports from Mesos agents and distributes those resources to registered DC/OS services, such as Marathon or Spark.
-When a leading Mesos master fails due to a crash or goes offline for an upgrade, a standby Mesos master automatically becomes the leader without causing any disruption to running services.
-Leader election is performed via ZooKeeper.
+When a leading Mesos master fails due to a crash or goes offline for an upgrade, a standby Mesos master automatically becomes the leader without disrupting running services.
+Zookeeper performs leader election.
-- **Mesos agents**: Mesos agent nodes runs discrete Mesos tasks on behalf of a frameworks.
+- **Mesos agents**: Mesos agent nodes run discrete Mesos tasks on behalf of a framework.
 Private agent nodes run the deployed apps and services through a non-routable network.
 Public agent nodes run DC/OS apps and services in a publicly accessible network.
-The `mesos-slave` process on a Mesos agent manages its local resources (CPU cores, RAM, etc.) and registers said resources with the Mesos masters.
+The `mesos-slave` process on a Mesos agent manages its local resources (CPU cores, RAM, etc.) and registers these resources with the Mesos masters.
 It also accepts schedule requests from the Mesos master and invokes an Executor to launch a Task via [containerizers](http://mesos.apache.org/documentation/latest/containerizer/):
   - The Mesos containerizer provides lightweight containerization and resource isolation of executors using Linux-specific functionality such as cgroups and namespaces.
   - The Docker containerizer provides support for launching tasks that contain Docker images.